Wichita police cracking down on porch pirates

-“Based on past experience we’ve seen the numbers increase so we decided to do what we could proactively,” said Officer Maier.
+“Based on past experiences, we’ve seen the numbers increase so we decided to do what we could proactively,” said officer Maier.

 Over the past two weeks, he and nine other officers have been staking out neighborhoods watching for suspicious activity.